Grey nurse shark

-Conservation status: The grey nurse shark is Endangered in Queeensland (Nature Conservation Act 1992) and Critically Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
+Conservation status: The grey nurse shark is Endangered in Queensland (Nature Conservation Act 1992).Two separate populations of grey nurse shark are listed under the Environment Protection and Biodiversity Conservation Act 1999, with the east coast population listed as Critically Endangered.
 It is also considered a high priority for conservation under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.

-The grey nurse shark has a fusiform (ie spindle-shaped), stout bronze body with a pale undersurface.
-Brownish spots appear on the upper body and tail fin.
-The first dorsal fin is closer to the pelvic fins than to pectoral fins.
+The grey nurse shark has a fusiform (ie spindle-shaped), moderately stout, bronze body with a pale undersurface.
+Brownish spots appear on the upper body and tail fin, although some individuals may lack obvious spots.
+The first dorsal fin is closer to the pelvic fins than to the pectoral fins.
 Five gill slits extend below the base of the pectoral fin.
 The two dorsal fins are almost equal in size.

 Habitat and distribution

-The grey nurse shark occupies the continental shelf and has been reported from the surf zone down to 190 m below sea level.
-At sites where they aggregate, they are often observed near the bottom at depths of 10 – 40 m in or near steep-sided gutters with sandy substrate or rocky caves.
-Grey nurse sharks have also been observed congregating in mid-water adjacent to, or above pinnacles or wrecks at depths of 5 – 30 m.
-The east coast grey nurse shark population extends from mid-Queensland to Narooma in southern NSW and their distribution and movements within this range differ according to age, sex and for female sharks whether or not they are pregnant.
+The grey nurse shark is known to occur on the continental shelf mostly from the surf zone down to at least 190 m in depth.
+At sites where they aggregate, they are often observed near the bottom at depths of 10 – 40m in or near steep-sided gutters with sandy substrata, or in rocky caves.
+Grey nurse sharks have also been observed congregating in mid-water adjacent to, or above pinnacles or wrecks at depths of 5 – 30m.
+Within Australia there are two populations of grey nurse shark - one is found in coastal waters of Queensland and New South Wales (NSW), and the other in Western Australia.
+The east coast grey nurse shark population extends from mid-Queensland to Narooma in southern NSW and their distribution and movements within this range vary with age, sex and reproductive state.

-Approximately 50 % of pregnant sharks spend most of their 9-12 month gestation at Wolf Rock (the most northern known grey nurse shark aggregation site) before heading to mid-southern NSW to pup; where they remain for 1 – 2 rest years (after which they return to Queensland waters to mate and gestate).
-Where the other 50 % of pregnant grey nurse sharks go to gestate is still a mystery.
-However there is a research program underway to try and find the missing aggregation site/s.
+Approximately 50% of pregnant sharks in the east coast population spend most of their 9-12 month gestation (pregnancy) at Wolf Rock, off Rainbow (the most northern known grey nurse shark aggregation site in eastern Australia) before heading to mid-southern NSW to pup.
+They remain there for 1–2 rest years and then return to Queensland waters to mate and gestate.
+Where the other 50% of pregnant grey nurse sharks gestate remains a mystery, but research is underway to locate the missing aggregation site/s.

-Every year, from late autumn mature male sharks move north (from central–southern New South Wales) and mate in late spring/early summer in warmer Queensland waters (after which they return to New South Wales).
+Every year, from late autumn, mature male sharks move north (from central–southern NSW) and mate in late spring/early summer in warmer Queensland waters, returning afterwards to NSW.